P4N77/P4N77/README.md

 <!-- Current Work -->
 ### 🔭 I’m currently working on:
-- Developing a web application using React and Node.js.
+- Develop a web application using React and Node.js.
-- Contributing to open-source projects related to data science.
+- doing my internship related to software development.

 <!-- Learning -->
 ### 🌱 I’m currently learning:
-- Advanced algorithms and data structures.
+- Algorithms and data structures.
-- Cloud computing and deployment with AWS.
+- Laravel & Vue.js.
+- Python & Django.
+- Networking.

 <!-- Collaboration -->
 ### 👯 I’m looking to collaborate on:
-- Open-source projects that focus on software engineering and development.
-- Projects related to artificial intelligence and machine learning.
+- Projects in collaboration with other developers.
+- Personal and learning projects.

 <!-- Help -->
 ### 🤔 I’m looking for help with:
 - Understanding advanced topics in machine learning and AI.
-- Improving my coding skills in Python and JavaScript.
+- Improving my coding skills in Python, PHP and JavaScript.

 <!-- Contact -->
 ### 💬 Ask me about: